 Zanardi was fitted with two prosthetic limbs and began an ambitious rehabilitation program.
 He was determined to compete again the moment he woke from his coma.
 “The first thing I asked myself was ‘How am I going to do all the things I want to do with no legs?'” says Zanardi.

-He designed and built his own bespoke legs: because he dissatisfied with the limitations of legs available commercially.
+He designed and built his own bespoke legs: because he was dissatisfied with the limitations of legs available commercially.
 He designed legs to allow him to compare the weight and stiffness of various feet in order to find the most suitable for racing.

 In 2002, in Toronto, Ontario, Canada, CART honored Zanardi by giving him the privilege of waving the checkered flag.
 In 2003, Zanardi was racing again, with the aid of hand-operated brake and accelerator controls.
 He completed the final thirteen laps at the race track which had nearly killed him in 2001 and did so at highly competitive speeds approaching 310 kph (193 mph).
 In fact, had he been qualifying for the race that weekend, he would have been fifth.

 Zanardi competed at Monza, Italy, in his first race since the accident.
 He drove a touring car modified to allow the use of his prosthetic feet.
-He finished the race in seventh, which is a quite impressively result.
+He finished the race in seventh, which is quite an impressive result.

 Zanardi returned to racing full-time in 2004.
 He competed for Roberto Ravaglia’s BMW Team Italy-Spain in the FIA European Touring Car Championship.
 He did not score many points in that season.
 But in 2005, on August 24, since his accident at Lausitzring, Zanardi won his first world series race.
 He took further wins at Istanbul in 2006 and Brno in 2008 and 2009.
 At the end of the 2009 season, he announced his retirement from the WTCC.